jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/05_advanced.md

 add tags based on the content of the cell.
 For example, you might want to hide any cell with an import statement in it using the `remove_input` tag.

 Here's a short Python snippet to accomplish something close to this.
-You can modify it as you wish for your own use-case.
+First change directories into the root of your book folder, and then run the script below as a Python script or within a Jupyter Notebook (modifying as necessary for your use case).
+Finally, check the changes that will be made and commit them to your repository.

 ```python
 import nbformat as nbf